 Securing Dedicated Servers

-So, here are certain best practices for ensuring maximum security of dedicated servers-
+So, here are certain best practices for ensuring the maximum security of dedicated servers-

 1. Timely Installing of Updates